 Another very common problem that is among generalized hyperhidrosis causes is hyperthyroidism.
 Hyperthyroidism means that your thyroid glands are overboard with producing thyroxine.
-This can have many symptoms like an unexpected loss of weight, increase of heart rate, and of course secondary hyperhidrosis.
+This can have many symptoms like an unexpected loss of weight, an increase in heart rate, and of course secondary hyperhidrosis.

 Hyperthyroidism is a hormonal imbalance that affects your whole body, but sadly, it is often not found.
-The problem with our thyroids is that they can mimic other health problems and you have a hard time to find out what the real problem is.
-For example, an increased heart rate could point to heart disease, but it is the thyroid glands that causes it.
+The problem with our thyroids is that they can mimic other health problems and you have a hard time finding out what the real problem is.
+For example, an increased heart rate could point to heart disease, but it is the thyroid gland that causes it.

 The overactive thyroid glands can make excessive sweating look like primary hyperhidrosis when it really is among the generalized hyperhidrosis causes.